dipy/dipy/doc/faq.rst

   should be low if there is greater mobility of water molecules along the specified gradient direction and it should be high if there is less movement in that direction.
 Yes, it is counterintuitive but correct!
-  However greater mobility gives greater opportunity for the proton spins to be dephased producing a smaller RF signal.
+  However, greater mobility gives greater opportunity for the proton spins to be dephased, producing a smaller RF signal.

 4. **Why dMRI and not DTI?**

-  Diffusion MRI (dMRI or dwMRI) are prefered terms if you want to speak about diffusion weighted MRI in general.
+  Diffusion MRI (dMRI or dwMRI) are the preferred terms if you want to speak about diffusion weighted MRI in general.
   DTI (diffusion tensor imaging) is just one of the many ways you can reconstruct the voxel from your measured signal.
-  There are plenty of others for example DSI, GQI, QBI etc.
+  There are plenty of others, for example DSI, GQI, QBI, etc.

 5. **What is the recommended practice for registration of diffusion datasets?**